EvoEvolver/EvoNote/README.md

 ## What EvoNote is not

-- EvoNote does not aim to build large knowledge bases swiftly and search from it with low latency.
+- EvoNote does not aim to build large multimodal knowledge bases swiftly and search from it with low latency (e.g. [LlamaIndex](https://github.com/jerryjliu/llama_index), [embedchain](https://github.com/embedchain/embedchain)).
 Instead, EvoNote provides a more human-like approach, in which the structure of knowledge items is highly non-trivial.
 With a structure, one can search the knowledge even more semantically than a naive embedding-based search.

 - The knowledge base in EvoNote is not a *knowledge graph*.
 We believe that knowledge graph is too rigid to hold human knowledge.
 Similar to what is happening in human-brain, the knowledge base in EvoNote is softer and vaguer, whose interpretation is dependent on the language model.
+  - Knowledge graph also allows to many edges to a node, which make the connection of knowledge dense and hard to process.

 ## Installation